-Join Scott Simpson for an in-depth discussion in this video Storing data for your script, part of Up and Running with Google Apps Script (2013).
+Join Scott Simpson for an in-depth discussion in this video Storing data for your script, part of Learning Google Apps Script (2013).

 So chances are your script will need to have some data…that doesn't exist within the documents or services you're working with.…Sure you can set up a spreadsheet to store settings, lookup's and things like that.…But it's a hack at best and you definitely wouldn't want…to do that in a script you plan to share with others.…So Google provides three ways of storing data for your application.…Script properties, ScriptDB and JDBC.…First lets take a quick look at script properties.…These are very…basic key-value pairs of strings.
 And they're stored on a per script basis.…Each property has a max size of nine kilobytes.…